JRPdata/cyclone_genesis/README.md

 EXPERIMENTAL

-WORK IN PROGRESS

-Find tropical cyclones (potential/TC genesis and active) from global models
+Find tropical cyclones (potential/TC genesis and active) from global models.
+See references at top of notebook.

-Eventually, output model stats related to potential cyclones (such as minimum pressure, vmax, etc. for each cyclone)
+Note: This uses thresholds from FSU but for higher resolution models so it is more sensitive.

+2023-11-14:

+Last commit as I've progressed as far as I have any more interest in developing this, unless I find more bugs.

+UKMET was not added to the download programs and the various scripts, but it should work, provided split gribs.
+It costs too much money to obtain the data.